bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Human-human interaction](/assets/human-1.png)

 In many cases, manual work has been automated.
 Before digitization, users contacted a person in order to use a service.
 Paying bills, ordering food, buying movie tickets, or canceling their subscriptions.
-Often, this interaction has been replaced by a form of some sort.
+Often, this interaction has been replaced by a form.
 The app or website usually only replaces the former workers' transactional function.
 Input from the user, output from the system.
 The human part of the system is lost.

 ![Human-Computer Interaction](/assets/human-2.png)

 Functions that are typically lost are